 Does FLYBYSCHOOL provide help to its graduates to secure pilot jobs at the end of training?

-FLYBYSCHOOL operates two different type of courses; cadet and self-sponsored.
+There are two different types of ATP Integrated courses: cadet and self-sponsored.
 FLYBYSCHOOL is working towards having active cadetship programs although we currently do not offer such programs.
 Cadet programs are conducted in conjunction with airlines where selection process is conducted by both parties and students are offered a job after successful completion of their training.

 On the other hand, self-sponsored students decide to commence their training without any airline process approval, therefore there is no guarantee of a job offer.
 Being said this, FLYBYSCHOOL will try to facilitate job interviews through our network of contacts to those students that have excelled at their training.